wp-plugins/ik-facebook/readme.txt

 == Upgrade Notice ==

-= 2.10 =
+= 2.11 =
-* Update Available: Adds Support For Multi-Photo Posts, Facebook Stories, and More!
+* Update available: Compatible with Graph API v2.3; allows setting of date range window for displaying Posts and Events; Adds many more example shortcodes and improves setup process